The Misewa Saga (novel series): The Great Bear

 While Eli faces bullying in school, Morgan must decide on an important choice regarding her birth mother.
 The two utilize time travel and meet a young fisher who is potentially their friend from the first book — in this adventure, the group of friends must save the village which is in danger once more.

+The Stone Child

+Morgan tries to contact her birth-mother, Jenny Trout, only to learn that she is dead.
+Upset, she enters the Askí alone and falls asleep beside the Great Tree that is the portal between Askí and her foster-parents' house.
+Eli joins her, but likewise falls asleep.
+Morgan awakes to find Eli comatose, his soul stolen by the giant Mistapew.
+In need of help, Morgan returns to Earth and brings her friend Emily to Askí.
+The two girls—later joined by their old friends Arik and Mahihkan—find and kill Mistapew, who has locked Eli's soul inside a stone.
+Morgan frees Eli from the stone by taking it into a hastily constructed sweat lodge.

+Back on Earth, Morgan and Eli convince their foster-mother to take them and Emily to Norway House to meet Morgan's birth-grandmother.
+While there, the trio find another portal to Askí and return there once more.

 The Portal Keeper

 While exploring a forest in the North Country called World's End, Eli struggles to understand his newfound power: the ability to locate powers.
 While he's hounded by mysterious dreams, Morgan and Emily's relationship deepens.
 They discover another village, with a mystery on its hands, its villagers are going missing.
-As they try to help the 3 children must decide who to trust and how to help.
+As they try to help the three children they must decide whom to trust and how to help.